Drug-peddler Held - UrduPoint

 Drug-peddler Held

-LODHRAN, (UrduPoint / Pakistan Point News - 12th Sep, 2024) Police arrested a notorious drug-peddler and recovered over one-kilogram heroin from him, here on Thursday.
+LODHRAN, (UrduPoint / Pakistan Point News - 13th Sep, 2024) Police arrested a notorious drug-peddler and recovered over 10-kilogram hashish from him, here on Friday.

-According to a spokesperson for police, Sadar police Dunyapur, on a tip-off, raided at Qutubpur Adda and arrested Javed Iqbal and recovered 1,040-gram heroin powder from his possession.
+According to a spokesperson for police, Qureshi Wala police, on a tip-off, arrested Tariq Bhutta and recovered 10.

 Recent Stories